Compute & scaling settings¶

 Instance types determine the memory, vCPU, and storage allocation for your deployment.
 CPU allocation automatically scales with memory, with 1 vCPU core per 4 GiB of memory.
 This is a hard limit, so the memory usage of the deployment cannot exceed the limit defined by the instance type.
 Local storage scales with memory as well, 4 GiB per 1 GiB of memory.
 This means deployments can write to a local directory, but not unlimited.
 The local directory is not preserved over deployment restarts.
 UbiOps also supports instance types with GPUs, see GPU Deployments.

-The following instance types are available:
+The following instance types are available on UbiOps SaaS:

 Instance Type | Memory (MiB) | vCPU | GPU | Storage (MiB) | Credit Rate (credit/hr) |